Homepage

 Run all commands discussed in this tutorial in the project root directory.

 You need to give your instance a name in the <environment> parameter.
-Since you can connect multiple instances to a single codebase, quite often you'll want to have different environments for development and production.
+Since you can connect multiple instances to a single codebase, it’s common to have different environments for development and production.

-Let’s assume the first created instance will be for development, thus you can name it dev.
-So, the example pos-cli command would look like this:
+Let’s assume the first instance is for development, so you can name it dev.
+An example pos-cli command would look like this:

 pos-cli env add dev —-url https://my-instance.staging.oregon.platform-os.com